 - What are common challenges and rewards for new travel agency owners?

 - How does income potential grow with experience and training?

-While we don't have a crystal ball, we do have a lot of data from our 2018 income survey.
-With this data, we'll give agents an idea of what to expect when starting a home based travel agency in terms of time and travel agency startup costs, as well as earning potential.
+While we don't have a crystal ball, we do have a lot of data from our income report archive.
+With the data of our 2019 survey, we'll give agents an idea of what to expect when starting a home based travel agency in terms of time and travel agency startup costs, as well as earning potential.

 Please let me put the cart before the horse—our beauteous infographic, worthy of scrolled parchment, unfurled to reveal (some of) the data this article will address:

 Pretty, eh?
 Well this infographic has a lot of cousins that also look nice and provide a lot of great data.